Google Analytics 4 for Shopify: complete setup guide 2026

 Audiences automatically become available in Google Ads for targeting within 24-48 hours.
 For email marketing, you need to export or link audiences via Customer Match.

-Step 6: reporting you actually use
+Step 6: Reporting you actually use

 The 4 essential standard reports